alicemunsal/dohex/DoHex2.md

 Component part definitions:
 * **lib**: Libraries are used when different data model and/or transformation functions are necessary at that part.
 Each layer gets data from outside layer and transform that data to inner layer data models.
 Libraries are **Side Effect**[^10] free and they provide facade interfaces for usability and testability.
 * **app:** This is the application logic part of the component.
 It's about automation.
-This part contains usecases and if necessary request and response models for the usecases in its lib.
+This part contains use cases and if necessary request and response models for the use cases in its lib.
 If business logic is trivial, we can include in this part.
 * **core**: Business logic part of the component.

 Each component can have a different complexity, we can omit unnecessary parts.